 \subsection{Future work}

 Achieving performance improvement with high-space order kernels requires further research work.
 Methods like stencil retiming \cite{Stock} have shown promise in alleviating this performance bottleneck, and a possible combination with temporal blocking may be promising.
 Another possible solution can be data layout transformations \cite{Yount2015}.
-Near-term plans include the evaluation of our scheme on more diverse platforms (Knights Landing, ARM, GPUs).
-The next step then is the full automation and integration in the \devito DSL \cite{LuporiniTOMS}.
-We aim to deliver automated, scalable optimisations on generated code beyond the current roofline performance limit of our kernels.
-The evaluation results presented in this paper are mainly motivated by the seismic imaging domain; however, the target applications are not only limited to this scope.
+Near-term plans include evaluating our scheme on more diverse architectures (e.g., ARM) and accelerators (e.g., GPUs).
+The next step is the full automation and integration in the \devito DSL \cite{LuporiniTOMS}.
+We aim to deliver automated, scalable optimizations on generated code beyond our kernels' current roofline performance limit.
+This paper's evaluation results are mainly motivated by the seismic imaging domain; however, the target applications are not limited to this scope.